 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
 The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating court.

 Advocates is a regional leader in residential services for adults dealing with both mental health and addiction issues.
-We help men and women on their path to recovery through our group homes in MetroWest and Central Massachusetts.
+We help individuals on their path to recovery through our group homes in MetroWest and Central Massachusetts.
 Learn more about Advocates' Residential Services.

 Second Offender Aftercare